SSWConsulting/SSW.Rules.Content/rules/the-touch-it-once-principle/rule.md

 ---
 type: rule
 archivedreason:
-title: Do you know the "touch it once" principle?
-(AKA if something takes less than 5 minutes, do it immediately)
+title: Do you know the "touch it once" principle? (aka if something takes less than 5 minutes, do it immediately)
 guid: d0e6f016-0c71-40d9-b548-8e9598671d4b
 uri: the-touch-it-once-principle
 created: 2018-11-20T17:42:47.0000000Z